sidprusty/sidprusty.github.io/content/authors/admin/_index.md

 Another stream of research theoretically investigates optimal firm response in the market for sustainable products, finding counter-intuitive insights regarding prices, profits and consumer surplus.
 A follow-up work considers regulation of sustainable products.

 I employ methods from empirical IO, analytical models, operations, and statistics to address problems of interest.
-My research has been published at Marketing Science and the Journal of Machine Learning Research.
+My research has been published at Marketing Science and the Proceedings of Machine Learning Research.